 Because Rosemary is a natural antioxidant it slows the oxidation of oils.

-Rosemary is a popular herb adding spice to soups, stews, meat and fish dishes.
+Rosemary is a popular herb adding spice to soups, stews, meat (especially roast lamb) and fish dishes.

 Rosemary has long been used as a medicinal remedy to soothe stomache upsets, digestive disorders and headaches.